-the possibility that rights relating to properties in the form of compartmentalized ownership interests may be affected by the intentions of other owners; the possibility that rights relating to properties in the form of property coownership may be affected by the intentions of other owners; DLI's properties being subject to preferential negotiation rights, rights of first refusal or other similar rights held by third parties; the possibility that tax increases or adverse changes in applicable laws may affect DLI's potential liabilities relating to its properties and operations; the cost of complying with regulations applicable to the properties in DLI's portfolio; the possibility that the Alternative Investment Fund Managers Directive may negatively affect DLI's ability to market its units in the EEA and increase its compliance costs associated with the marketing of its units in the EEA; the possibility that DLI's units may be deemed to constitute "plan assets" for ERISA purposes, which may lead to the rescission of certain transactions, tax or fiduciary liability and DLI's being held in violation of ERISA requirements; risks related to global health events, such as the COVID-19 pandemic; risks related to slobal political developments and uncertainty, such as ongoing military conflicts in the Middle East and Ukraine, developments relating to Taiwan, and tension between South Korea and North Korea; risks related to uncertainty in the Blobal financial system; and risks related to uncertainty in the Blobal financial system; and Any applicable investment restrictions DLI is subject to investment restrictions under Japanese laws and regulations, including the Act on Investment Trusts and Investment Corporations (the "ITA") and the Financial Instruments and Exchange Act (the "FIEA").
+the possibility that rights relating to properties in the form of compartmentalized ownership interests may be affected by the intentions of other owners; the possibility that rights relating to properties in the form of property coownership may be affected by the intentions of other owners; DLI's properties being subject to preferential negotiation rights, rights of first refusal or other similar rights held by third parties; the possibility that tax increases or adverse changes in applicable laws may affect DLI's potential liabilities relating to its properties and operations; the cost of complying with regulations applicable to the properties in DLI's portfolio; the possibility that DLI, which owns many of the properties in its portfolio through trust beneficiary interests, may suffer losses as a trust beneficiary; the possibility that the Alternative Investment Fund Managers Directive may negatively affect DLI's ability to market its units in the EEA and increase its compliance costs associated with the marketing of its units in the EEA; the possibility and DLI's being held in violation of ERISA requirements; risks related to global health events, such as the COVID-19 pandemic; risks related to global political developments and uncertainty, such as ongoing military conflicts in the Middle East and Ukraine, developments relating to Taiwan, and tension between South Korea and North Korea; risks related to sharp rise in oil, electricity, water and other commodity prices; risks related to uncertainty in the Bank of Japan's policy including its policy on Any applicable investment restrictions prevailing market interest rates.
+DLI is subject to investment restrictions under Japanese laws and regulations, including the Act on Investment Trusts and Investment Corporations (the "ITA") and the Financial Instruments and Exchange Act (the "FIEA").
 These restrictions require that DLI must invest primarily in specified assets as defined in the ITA.
 Specified assets include, but are not limited to, securities, real estate, leaseholds of real estate, and surface rights (chijō-ken) (i.e., the right to use land for the purpose of having a structure on it), as well as trust beneficiary interests in securities, real estate, leaseholds of real estate and surface rights.
 Furthermore, under the listing rules of the Tokyo Stock Exchange, any listed J-REIT such as DLI must invest substantially all of its assets in real estate, real estate-related assets and liquid assets as provided by the listing requirements.
 Real estate in this context includes, but is not limited to, real estate, leaseholds of real estate, surface rights, and trust beneficiary interests in these assets, and real estate-related assets in this context include, but are not limited to, anonymous association (tokumei kumiai) interests in investments in real estate.
-A J-REIT that lists its units on the Tokyo Stock Exchange must also comply with the Investment Trusts Association, Japan rules, which require the J-REIT to invest more than 50% of its assets in real estate and asset backed securities that are backed primarily by real estate, which includes, but is not limited to, real estate, leaseholds of real estate, surface rights or leaseholds of real estate, and surface rights or leaseholds of real estate.
+A J-REIT that lists its units on the Tokyo Stock Exchange must also comply with the Investment Trusts Association, Japan rules, which require the J-REIT to invest more than 50% of its assets in real estate and asset backed securities that are backed primarily by real estate, which includes, but is not limited to, real estate, and surface rights or leaseholds of land.
 Pursuant to the ITA, investment corporations may not independently develop land for housing or to construct buildings, but may outsource such activities in certain circumstances.